-4:1 I therefore, the prisoner of the Lord, beseech you that ye walk worthy of the vocation wherewith ye are called,- "Therefore" is in view of grace revealed, new life imparted, and our high and heavenly calling.
-Paul relates that he was "the prisoner of the Lord."
-He was not seeking sympathy, but declaring his acceptance of his circumstances.
+4:1 I therefore, the prisoner of the Lord, beseech you that ye walk worthy of the vocation wherewith ye are called,-Now, Paul says "I Therefore the prisoner of the Lord", not to seek sympathy, but declare his acceptance of his circumstances.
 He was a prisoner because of his relationship to Christ, his faithfulness to Christ, and his service for Christ.
 He is writing from prison because of his service to Christ and to Christians like the Ephesians.
-By mentioning his imprisonment, Paul gently remind Ephesian believers that the faithful Christian walk can be costly and that he had paid a considerable personal price because of his obedience to the Lord.
-Since Paul was willing to suffer for the welfare of others, he had more authority to ask the Ephesians to do the same in their relationships with each other.
-"Walk worthy" indicates the "life and conduct; the idea of living to match one's position in Christ."
-"Of the vocation ye are called" means a "calling or life's work."
-Therefore, our conduct should match our life's work Christ has called us to.
-The wonderful gospel invitation calls for a new, transformed life which is God's sovereign call to salvation.
+By mentioning his imprisonment, Paul gently remind Ephesian believers that the faithful Christian walk can be costly, and that he had paid a considerable personal price because of his obedience to the Lord.
+Since Paul was willing to suffer and say "I Therefore the prisoner of the Lord", it was for the welfare of others, and he had more authority to ask the Ephesians to do the same in their relationships with each other.
+Then they could...

+- "Walk worthy", indicating their "life and conduct; their idea of living to match one's position in Christ." - "Of the vocation ye are called" meaning a "calling or life's work."

+Therefore, our conduct should match our life's work Christ has called us to, with the right attitudes listed in the next verses.
+God is creating only one body of people who trust and follow His dear Son.